 We also read in 36:37 the very significant word “naslakh”.
 This word means to gradually extract.
 God says how the day is being gradually extracted from the night “naslakh”:

-“Another sign for them is the night: we “naslakh” (gradually extract) the daylight therefrom, till they become in total darkness.”
+“Another sign for them is the night: we “naslakh” (withdraw) the daylight therefrom, till they become in total darkness.”
 36:37

-The gradual extraction of daylight from the night can only happen at the time just after sunset, which as per 36:37 is defined by God as night.
+The gradual withdrawal of the daylight from the night can only happen at the time just after sunset, which as per 36:37 is defined by God as night.
 During this period of the night the daylight is being gradually extracted from it, till it becomes full darkness.

 If night was only when it is totally dark, there would not be a case where the day is extracted gradually from the night.